-During the herpetofauna survey, three (3) amphibian species and 16 reptiles species were record within the Project Area through observation and interview (see Annex C).
+During the herpetofauna survey, six (6) amphibian species and 16 reptiles species were record within the Project Area through observation and interview (see Annex C).
 It is important to note, however, that data obtained through the interviews has not been verified through observation by the survey team.
-Photo records of identified herpetofauna are shown in Figure 4.35.

-The species richness of herpetofauna was the highest in secondary forest within the Project Area.
-According to villagers, the reptile species Yellowheaded Tortoise (Indotestudo elongata) (Yellowheaded Tortoise) has previously been collected in secondary forest.
-This species is listed as an endangered species in the 2015 IUCN Red List of Threatened Species (1) and is also protected by Myanmar Forest Law.
+The species richness of herpetofauna was the highest in shrubland within the Project Area.
+According to villagers, the reptile species Yellow-headed Tortoise (Indotestudo elongata) (Yellow-headed Tortoise) and King Cobra (Ophiophagus hannah) have previously been found in shrubland.
+Yellowheaded Tortoise is listed as an endangered species in the 2015 IUCN Red List of Threatened Species (1) and is also protected by Myanmar Forest Law.
 While having a widespread distribution in Asia, its numbers have drastically declined due to over-collection.
 Owing to its high value in the wildlife trade, it is likely that this species is much depleted in the Project Area.
 In terms of habitat preference, it is reported that this species prefers humid forest areas and is therefore more likely to occur in less degraded forested areas where canopy cover maintains humidity.
-Other species recorded are regarded as common and widespread species within no recognised conservation interest.
+King Cobra (Ophiophagus hannah) is listed as a vulnerable species in the 2015 IUCN Red List of Threatened Species (2).
+This species has a wide distribution but is considered not common in any area in which it occurs.
+Habitat loss and exploitation are believed to be the main threats to this species.